Brown-University-Library/sierra_big_export_code/README.md

 - The net effect of this is that after a bunch of files are created/downloaded, the script can run for about five minutes before rate-limiting kicks in.

-- The low-tech solution to this that's working is to have the script triggered by cron every 10 minutes during the expected marc-export time-frame, and have each triggered-process run until either rate-limiting kicks in, or until five minutes passes, whichever occurs first.
+- The low-tech solution to this, that's working in production, is to have the script triggered by cron every 10 minutes during the expected marc-export time-frame, and have each triggered-process run until either rate-limiting kicks in, or until five minutes passes, whichever occurs first.

 - The tracker-handling is thus useful for two reasons:
     - For development, or for possible troubleshooting, processing can pick up where it left off easily.